sanjay-kandpal/EcommerceMicro/Readme.md

 Railway API is a Web Application which is based on Microservice Architecture instead of Monolithic architecture.

-# Running Dockerized Ecommerce Microservices on a Different System
+# Running Dockerized Railway API Microservices on a Different System

 To run your Dockerized microservice application on a different system, follow these steps: